 In 1998, Clay co-founded Seattle Genetics.
 It was a time when cancer treatments were dominated by chemotherapies that didn’t differentiate between killing cancer cells and normal cells.
 His vision was to improve the lives of people with cancer by developing targeted therapies to treat major unmet needs.

-Under Clay’s leadership, Seattle Genetics has entered in to multiple strategic licenses for our ADC technology, including with Astellas, Genentech (Roche), AbbVie, GlaxoSmithKline and Pfizer, that have generated more than $350 million to date.
-Across internal and collaborator programs, there are more than 20 ADCs in clinical development using our technology.
-Clay has also led Seattle Genetics’ capital-raising activities, securing more than $1.2 billion through public and private financings, including the company’s initial public offering in 2001.
+Under Clay’s leadership, Seattle Genetics has entered in to multiple strategic licenses for our ADC technology, including with Astellas, Genentech (Roche), AbbVie, and GlaxoSmithKline, that have generated more than $400 million to date.
+Clay has also led Seattle Genetics’ capital-raising activities, securing more than $1.8 billion through public and private financings, including the company’s initial public offering in 2001.

 1998 as co-founder